mustafizEnosis/DevOps-eval-ci-cd-scripts/README.md

 - As the Jenkins container is running, go to `http://localhost:8080` and provide the admin password found with the below command.
   - sudo docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword
 - Install the suggested plugins.
 Additional plugins can be installed from Manage Jenkins -> Manage plugins
-- Add the NodeJS tools from Manage Jenkins -> Tools -> Add NodeJS.
-Ensure the tool name is NodeJS,
 - Add GitHub SSH credential: An SSH credential for GitHub is created using this document.
 Then in Jenkins, go to Manage Jenkins -> Credentials -> (System) Global Domains -> Select SSH Username with private key option and fill data in the fields.
 Ensure the ID of the credential is DevOps_Repo_SSH
 - Create and configure job
   - Click Dashboard -> New Item